Harry Styles spotted running on van in Amsterdam: For fun or to run away from rowdy fans and paparazzi? , celebrities

 So many Dutch fans could catch a glimpse of the singer.
 A fan was even able to greet Harry as he ran through the streets of Amsterdam.
 Whether he was exercising or running away from intrusive fans is not entirely clear.
 Various speculations are being made on social media about his ‘outing’.

 According to fans on Twitter, Harry may have been followed by fans and paparazzi.
 They think it is strange that he would be jogging on a van.
-“It’s not common for Harry to wear Vans for a jog, so it makes sense,” someone replied to the tweet saying he ran from the paparazzi.
+“It’s not common for Harry to wear Vans for a jog, so it makes sense,” someone replied to the tweet, adding that he ran from the paparazzi.
 When Styles went to Rome in 2020 to stretch his legs, it was clear to see that he was wearing running shoes, and not just a pair of Vans.

 Read more below the tweet.